-All companies hit bumps along the road to growth, bumps that usually have less to do with external factors like the industry and marketplace and much more to do with the natural way organizations evolve.
-Just as we humans develop, grow, mature and, unfortunately, decline, so too do organizations.
+All companies hit bumps along the road to growth; they usually have less to do with external factors like the industry and marketplace and much more to do with the natural way organizations evolve.
+Just as we humans develop, grow, mature, and, unfortunately, decline, so too do organizations.
 Of the 12 original stocks in the Dow Jones Industrial Average (DJIA), only one company (General Electric) is still listed.
 The rest of the original DJIA companies have either declined into extinction or been acquired over time.

 The business life cycle follows a true life cycle, and its four phases — startup, growth, maturity, and decline — are real and predictable.
 Since much of the pain experienced by organizations occurs as they transition between these phases, the most successful organizations plan ahead.
 They have foresight, and they proactively make the proper organizational changes — significant changes — to accelerate the organization through these inflection points.